Mirfaq/DevInspect-AI/README.md

 MIT License

-## 💻 About
+💻 About

-DevInspect AI was built as a smart AI-assisted code review project using Flask and Ollama to help developers review and improve code more efficiently
+DevInspect AI is a smart AI-assisted code review tool built with Flask and Ollama.
+It helps developers analyze, debug, and improve code efficiently.